I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/lamp/ni-lamp-ioctl_lamp_get_capabilities_white.md

 <text></text>

 ### Status Block
-I/O Status block
 The driver sets <code>Irp-&gt;IoStatus.Status</code> to <b>STATUS_SUCCESS</b> or the appropriate error status.
 It will set <code>Irp-&gt;IoStatus.Information</code> to the number of bytes required to hold the buffer.

 ## Remarks
 By requirement, a lamp whose driver supports the <b>GUID_DEVINTERFACE_LAMP</b> interface is required to support emitting white light.

 The payload of this IOCTL is a <a href="..\lamp\ns-lamp-lamp_capabilities_white.md">LAMP_CAPABILITIES_WHITE</a> structure.

 The <b>IsLightIntensityAdjustable</b> field indicates whether the luminance level can be programmed.
-If this field evaluates to <b>FALSE</b>, it means that the underlying device only supports the on/off switch and the light intensity cannot be adjusted.</p>
+If this field evaluates to <b>FALSE</b>, it means that the underlying device only supports the on/off switch and the light intensity cannot be adjusted.

 ## Requirements
 | &nbsp; | &nbsp; |